 Equity risk is the risk of loss on positions as a result of changes in share prices.
 This risk is linked to positions in equity instruments as the underlying.
-Investments in equity funds and combination funds are included in the equity risk assessment.
 Shares in subsidiaries and shares forming part of a consolidated or strategic assessment are not included.

 Liquidity risk is the risk that the Group will be unable to refinance its debt or unable to finance increases in its assets.

-The Bank’s most important source of finance is customer deposits.
-At end-2014 the Bank’s ratio of deposits to loans was 52 per cent, compared with 48 per cent at end-2013 (Group).
+The Group’s most important source of finance is customer deposits.
+At end-2016 the Group’s ratio of deposits to loans was 49 per cent, including loans sold to SpareBank 1 Boligkreditt and SpareBank 1 Næringskreditt, compared with 50 per cent at end-2015 (Group).

-The Bank reduces its liquidity risk by diversifying funding across a variety of markets, funding sources, maturities and instruments, and by employing long-term funding.
+The Group reduces its liquidity risk by diversifying funding across a variety of markets, funding sources, maturities and instruments, and by employing long-term funding.
 Excessive concentration of maturities heightens vulnerability with regard to refinancing.
-The Bank seeks to mitigate such risk by applying defined limits.
+The Group seeks to mitigate such risk by applying defined limits.

-The Bank’s finance division is responsible for the Group’s financing and liquidity management.
-Compliance with limits is monitored by the Risk Management Division which reports monthly to the Board of Directors.
-The Group manages it liquidity on an overall basis by assigning responsibility for funding both the Bank and the subsidiaries to the finance division.
+The Parent Bank’s finance division is responsible for the Group’s financing and liquidity management.
+Compliance with limits is monitored by Risk Management which reports monthly to the Board of Directors.
+The Group manages it liquidity on an overall basis by assigning responsibility for funding both the Parent Bank and the subsidiaries to the finance division.

-Access to captial has been satisfactory throughout 2013.
+Access to capital has been satisfactory throughout 2016.

 Operational risk can be defined as the risk of loss resulting from:

-Operational risk is a risk category that captures the great majority of costs associated with quality lapses in the Bank’s current activity.
+Operational risk is a risk category that captures the great majority of costs associated with quality lapses in the Group’s current activity.